projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

 "control plane" of the virtio device still remains in VBS-U. When feature negotiation is done, which is determined by FE driver setting up an indicative flag, VBS-K module will be initialized by VBS-U.
-Afterwards, all request handling will be offloaded to the VBS-K in kernel.
+Afterward, all request handling will be offloaded to the VBS-K in kernel.

 Finally the FE driver is not aware of how the BE driver is implemented,